AdobeDocs/experience-manager-64.en/help/forms/using/watched-folder-in-aem-forms.md

     * publish, author

+   >[!NOTE]
+   >
-**Note**: *If the server hosting the Watched Folder does not have any of the specified run-mode, then, the Watched Folder always activates regardless of the run-modes on the server.*
+   >If the server hosting the Watched Folder does not have any of the specified run-mode, then, the Watched Folder always activates regardless of the run-modes on the server.

 * **outputFilePattern (String)**: Pattern of the output file.
 You can specify a folder or file pattern.
 If a folder pattern is specified, then the output files have names as described in workflows.
 If a file pattern is specified, the output files have names as described in file pattern.
 [File and folder pattern](/help/forms/using/watched-folder-in-aem-forms.md#p-file-and-folder-patterns-p) can also specify a directory structure for the output files.
 It is a mandatory property.